Review: Citi Rewards Credit Card

 Before resorting to Citi PayAll, be sure to check whether any of your existing cards would let you earn miles for free!

-Citi Rewards Cardholders will earn 0.4 mpd on all payments with an admin fee of 2.6%, which means that under regular circumstances, you would be paying 6.5 cents per mile.
-That’s obviously ludicrously expensive, and not worth considering.
+Citi Rewards Cardholders will earn 0.4 mpd on all payments with a service fee of 2.6%, which means that under regular circumstances, you would be paying 6.5 cents per mile.
+That’s ludicrously expensive, and not worth considering.

 I’ve written a comprehensive guide to Citi PayAll, so be sure to check out the article below.